marcomusy/pianoplayer/README.md

 At every note the hand position is assumed to be at rest (this can be improved in the future).

 ## Parameters you can change:
-- your hand size (from 'XXS' to 'XXL') which sets the relaxed distance between thumb and pinkie (e.g. 'M' = 17.2 cm)
+- your hand size (from 'XXS' to 'XXL') which sets the relaxed distance between thumb and pinkie (e.g. 'M' = 17 cm)
 - the beam number associated to the right hand is by default nr.0 (nr.1 for left hand).
-You can change it with -rbeam and -lbeam command line options.
+You can change it with `-rbeam` and `-lbeam` command line options.
-- depth of combinatorial search (from 4 up to 9 notes ahead of the currently playing note, default is `auto` which selects this number based on the duration of the notes to be played).
+- depth of combinatorial search (from 4 up to 9 notes ahead of the currently playing note, by default the algorithm selects this number automatically based on the duration of the notes to be played).

 ## Advantages
 One possible advantage is that this algorithm is completely *dynamic* which means that it